 When twin brothers Dave and Paul Reinert were younger, they loved visiting the ubiquitous Irish public houses scattered throughout Boston.
 It struck them that Grand Rapids might embrace an Irish bar that was warm, welcoming, and lots of fun.
 “That’s where the whole concept of O’Toole’s came from,” says Dave Reinert.

-They opened O’Toole’s in May of 2003 and they’ll celebrate its 17th anniversary in spring 2020.
-The Bridge Street corridor where O’Toole’s is located has seen tremendous growth and change in the past few years, bringing more bars and restaurants to the area.
+They opened O’Toole’s in May of 2003 and the Bridge Street corridor where O’Toole’s is located has seen tremendous growth and change in the past few years, bringing more bars and restaurants to the area.
 “When we opened we were one of the only places on the road,” says Reinert.
 “It’s been cool to see everything evolve.”
 (As a side note, the brothers also own Butcher’s Union, located on the same block.)

 The vibe they’ve created is friendly and upbeat.
 “We have a really relaxed, come-as-you-are type of atmosphere,” says Reinert.
 “O’Toole’s is a great place to come with your friends and let your hair down a little bit.”